vttale/serve-stale/README.md

    14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-   For a comprehensive treatment of DNS terms, please see [RFC8499].
+   For a glossary of DNS terms, please see [RFC8499].

 3. Background